 A great example is a specific image that may only be needed for your “hero” products.
 As such, this particular attribute could only be optional.

-Also, say you decide each of your products needs to have no less than three features.
-You can require listing of three feature attributes to ensure product pages populate exactly as you want them to.
+Also, say you decide each of your products needs to have at least three features.
+You can require listing three feature attributes to ensure product pages populate exactly as you want.

 Later, you can run reports to identify which products are missing values for the attributes you’ve decided to make required.
-This allows you to easily identify product pages needing improvement.
+This allows you to identify product pages that need improvement easily.

-This may be new to you if you aren’t currently employing a PIM platform, but an attribute set allows you to group like attributes together.
+If you aren’t currently employing a PIM platform, this may be new to you, but an attribute set allows you to group like attributes together.

-This way, when you create a new product, rather than adding each attribute individually, you can assign relevant attribute sets to each new product.
+This way, when you create a new product, you can assign relevant attribute sets to each new product rather than adding each attribute individually.

 Attribute sets are most commonly used for two purposes:

 This first use case is self-explanatory.
-If you sell chairs and tables, you’ll want an attribute set for each product line that includes every attribute relevant to that product line.
+If you sell chairs and tables, you’ll want an attribute set that includes every relevant attribute for each product line.

-A massive added value is the fact not only that all relevant attributes are assigned to each product, but additionally that no irrelevant ones are either.
+A massive added value is that not only are all relevant attributes assigned to each product, but also no irrelevant ones are.

 This second use case will vary from organization to organization.
 A good example is separating marketing copy from digital assets.

-Many organizations have one set of users that manages text and another set that manages digital assets.
-With PIM, you can create an attribute set with all of the text attributes and a second with all of the digital assets.
+Many organizations have one set of users managing text and another managing digital assets.
+With PIM, you can create an attribute set with all the text attributes and a second with all the digital assets.

-This way, when a user goes to a product they can easily find the attributes specifically relevant to them.
+This way, when users go to a product, they can easily find the attributes specifically relevant to them.

-Every company has their own unique way of categorizing their products.
-But today, this is very much managed manually.
+Every company has a unique way of categorizing its products.
+However, today, this is managed manually.

-During implementation, you have to create a strong taxonomy conforming specifically to your business and the products you sell.
-This will make it easier for your internal teams to manage your products and all of the attributes associated with them.
+During implementation, you must create a strong taxonomy that conforms specifically to your business and the products you sell.
+This will make it easier for your internal teams to manage your products and their attributes.

-The final step in configuring your PIM to your business is creating a hierarchy of different user roles.
-A flexible PIM gives you the ability to choose which products and attributes each user can view and edit.
+The final step in configuring your business’s PIM is creating a hierarchy of user roles.
+A flexible PIM lets you choose which products and attributes each user can view and edit.

 For example, a user who manages all of your product specs will likely need to be able to see all marketing attributes.
-However, you’d want to restrict that person’s ability to edit the product descriptions and features which include that marketing material.
+However, you’d want to restrict that person’s ability to edit the product descriptions and features, including that marketing material.

-Setting user roles ensures the owners of each product or attribute are truly in control of inputting, modifying, and deleting data.
-No longer is there confusion about who changed what data.
-Instead users automatically create the digital footprints necessary to track all changes.
+Setting user roles ensures the owners of each product or attribute truly control inputting, modifying, and deleting data.
+There is no longer confusion about who changed what data.
+Instead, users automatically create the digital footprints necessary to track all changes.

-Once you have decided on a structure to store your data, you can quickly load up all data, images, and other pieces of content.
+Once you have decided on a structure to store your data, you can quickly load all the data, images, and other content.

 Adoption by Your Team

-The true value of PIM only comes with using it to create a “Single Source of Truth” for all of your product content.
-For this to happen, your team has to adopt a new way to manage and share their data.
-All of this needs to happen within your PIM.
+The actual value of PIM only comes from using it to create a “Single Source of Truth” for all of your product content.
+For this to happen, your team has to adopt a new way to manage and share its data, and all of this needs to occur within your PIM.

-Over the years users have become used to the terribly inefficient process of managing massive Excel files and searching through image folders.
-Initially, some of the team may be averse to adopting a new method, but with the right PIM and some training, they will come to love this new way of managing data.
+Over the years, users have become used to the inefficient process of managing massive Excel files and searching through image folders.
+Initially, some of the team may be averse to adopting a new method, but with the right PIM and some training, they will love this new way of managing data.

-The number one key to adoption of a new PIM is making sure it’s easy to use.
+The key to adopting a new PIM is ensuring it’s easy to use.
 To reiterate, many older PIMs have the deserved reputation of being so difficult to manage that you need to have a PhD in computer science to use them properly.

-Just like implementation, the best way to ensure a PIM is easy to use is to go to the G2.com’s “Ease of Use” ratings page.
+Like implementation, the best way to ensure a PIM is easy to use is to visit G2.com’s “Ease of Use” ratings page.

 The easier a PIM is to use, the faster your entire team can adopt it.
-You’ll see this is true even of those users who aren’t exactly “tech savvy.”
+This is true even for users who aren’t “tech savvy.”

 Notifications and Workflow

-Connecting your team with notifications is vital to ensure your data starts clean and, most importantly, stays clean.
-If updates and changes are made, but no one knows, how will you make sure the changes are correct or leverage the new content?
+Connecting your team with notifications is vital to ensuring your data starts clean and, most importantly, stays clean.
+If updates and changes are made, but no one knows, how will you ensure the changes are correct or leverage the new content?

-A flexible and robust PIM gives you the ability to create different workflows for different actions that may occur in your PIM.
+A flexible and robust PIM allows you to create different workflows for different actions in your PIM.

-At a high level, a workflow gives you the ability to send automated notifications to users informing them of new tasks.
+At a high level, a workflow allows you to send automated notifications informing users of new tasks.
 Additionally, you can incorporate an approval step, so if a user makes a change, it won’t go live until it’s approved.

-Workflows help in a variety of ways and are ultimately a crucial part of driving team efficiency.
+Workflows help in various ways and are ultimately crucial to team efficiency.

 The most common types of workflows are: